 The cost of internet service is only going up — even with lower-tier plans.

 If you can’t live without the internet, here are some of the best ways to cut your costs.

 1. Use a service to lower your bills

 If the company succeeds in lowering your bill, it takes a cut from the money it saved you.
 Since you don’t keep all your savings, first determine whether it’s worth your time to do the negotiating yourself or better to get someone else to do it.

 2. Review your bill

 If you opt to lower your internet costs on your own, start by reviewing your bill.
-You’ll have a hard time finding ways to save if you are unsure how much you’re paying or what internet speed you’re getting.
+You’ll have a hard time finding ways to save if you are unsure how much you’re paying.

-Also look at your data usage.
-You should be able to find it by logging into your account.
-If not, ask your internet service provider (ISP) how to find it.
+Also, look at your data usage.
+You should be able to find it by logging in to your account.
+If not, ask your internet service provider, or ISP, how to find it.

-Once you know your usage, you’ll be able to see whether you could get by with a lower internet plan — which might mean a decent cut in your bill.
+Understanding your usage patterns is the key to knowing whether you can get by with a lower internet plan — which might mean a decent cut in your bill.